brucezhu512/blockchain-samples/swarm/README.md

 Step 4

-Login into "vbox1" and "vbox2" and join the network created in step 3
+Login into "vbox1" and "vbox2" and join the network as **workers** created in step 3

 ```bash
 docker-machine ssh vbox1